Stii/ratealot/README.md

 If it starts up successfully, it should open a browser window to `localhost:3000`.
 If not, just go there.

+It will use the defaults for a redis server on the localhost out the box.

+If you go straight to `http://localhost:3000` it should open the swagger api docs.

+Play with it :) and have fun!

+If there is any issues, fix it and create a PR or just add an issue in github.

 ### Packaging and running as standalone jar